-Everything you need to know about virtual reality, from entry-level $30 cardboard models to top-tier $1400 headsets.
+Everything you need to know, from entry-level $30 cardboard models to top-tier $1400 headsets.

 We live in a digital world